-SCDOT/ Contractor's Responsibility-The SCDOT has secured 1,952 stream credits from the Sandy Fork Mitigation Bank for unavoidable impacts to Rocky Creek based on conceptual designs.
-These credits are available to the CONTRACTOR for use.
+SCDOT/ Contractor's Responsibility-The SCDOT will provide up to has secured 1,952 2,213 stream credits from the Sandy Fork Mitigation Bank for unavoidable impacts to Rocky Creek based on conceptual designs.
+These credits are will be available to the CONTRACTOR for use.
 The CONTRACTOR is responsible for securing appropriate mitigation over what is being provided.